Welcome to this page covering quickstart guides to three renderers…

 * This is the machine used to demo on this page.

-Both Arnold and RenderMan have also invested heavily in GPU rendering too, so it is only a matter of time before they become GPU compatible.
+Both Arnold and RenderMan have also invested heavily in GPU rendering too, so it is only a matter of time before they also become GPU compatible.

 Arnold 5 is free and comes with Maya.
 There is no extra setup, and it’s a quality great CPU renderer and is used in many films commercials and TV shows.
 The free version has no batch rendering, so you can only render on one machine, and you must have Maya open and render with the “Render Sequence” functionality.